 “All I need to do is try and do the best that I can do.”

 The image of Selena with a flower backdrop has always inspired me.

-It’s more product of Selena in the foreground than the flowers in the background that I love, but none-the-less I really wanted to give my hand at creating a flower backdrop of my own.
+It’s probably a product of good photo editing, but none-the-less, I really wanted to give my hand at creating a flower backdrop of my own.